vimvq1987/vimvq1987.github.io/_posts/2025-10-29-rethink-your-clustered-index.markdown

 Moral of story?
 Think twice before selecting your clustered index.
 It does not have to be your identity columns.
 Picking the right clustered index could make a night and day difference to your query!

-D> P/S you can see that `ReviewDate` is used in `ORDER BY` clause.
+> P/S you can see that `ReviewDate` is used in `ORDER BY` clause.
 If you include that in your index (which makes a perfect sense in this case as `DateTime` is, most of the times, excellent choice for index), you can drop the logical reads a little bit more.
 But that's more for fun than just practicality.